-One re-examination will normally be permitted by the University's Research Degrees Board, subject to the following requirements:
+One re-examination will normally be permitted by the University Research Degrees Board, subject to the following requirements:

-- (a) a candidate who fails to satisfy the examiners at the first examination, including where appropriate the oral or approved alternative examination or any further examination required may, on the recommendation of the examiners and with the approval of the University's Research Degrees Board, be permitted to revise the submission and be re-examined; - (b) the candidate shall submit for re-examination in not normally less than three months and not normally more than 12 months from the date of the oral examination;

-(c) the examiners, via the Chair of the Exam Board shall provide the University with written guidance on the deficiencies of the submission which shall be forwarded to the candidate.
+- (a) a candidate who fails to satisfy the examiners at the first examination, including where appropriate the oral or approved alternative examination or any further examination required may, on the recommendation of the examiners and with the approval of the University Research Degrees Board, be permitted to revise the submission and be reexamined: - (b) the candidate shall submit for reexamination in not normally less than three months and not normally more than 12 months from the date of the oral examination; - (c) the Chair of the Exam Board shall provide the University with written guidance on the deficiencies of the submission which shall be forwarded to the candidate.

-Where the University's Research Degrees Board has dispensed with the oral examination the reexamination shall take place within 12 months of the date of this dispensation.
+Where the University's Research Degrees Board has dispensed with the oral examination the re-examination shall take place within 12 months of the date of this dispensation.
 The University's Research Degrees Board may, where there are good reasons, approve an extension of this period.